Meet the Chief Executive Fool

 How cool would it be to appoint a "chief executive fool" to be our klaxon of doom?
 The "CEF" would not mock executive privilege, because to do so would be banal and far below his intellect.
 Instead, the chief of all fools will ridicule obvious errors in judgment, fraud, and hubris.
 Ah, but this role is filled by whistleblowers you say?
 NAY!
 The whistleblower comes too late.
 What our court of executives needs a REAL TIME fool to bound around the boardroom and broadcast C-level misdeeds AS they are conjured.
 This would be the ultimate form of transparency and public disclosure, wouldn't it?

 Of course, the smart people will resist.
 Evil wins by taking away public sight.
 The powers of the ever watchful fool would be simply too dangerous.
 As Shakespeare demonstrates, smart people would take decisive action.
 At the end of Act I, The Earl of Kent is led off to exile and forced to watch from a distance as his beloved Lear sinks further into deadly despair.
 Somewhere along the action, even Lear’s “poor fool is hanged."
-Threatened by such an onslaught of malice, Fool utters:
+Threatened by such malice, along the way Fool utters:

 I must think of something funny to say now!
 Smart people who think they’re witty often turn out to be fooled, but I know I’m not witty so that I might pass for smart.
 What did that philosopher Quinapalus say?
 Ah yes, “A witty fool’s better than a foolish wit.”